amurtadha/BERT-ASC/README.md

 # Training:
 * To train  BERT-ASC:
-	* Go to  code/
-	* Run the following code
+	* Go to  code/ and run the following code
 	```
 	python code/run.py --dataset semeval
 	```